Tristaro/School-Work-2024-2025/DataScience/Assignment 3/Assignment 3.md

 This means that as fish length increases, weight also increases almost perfectly linearly.

 c) After changing the length of ID = 10 to 49.2 cm, the new Pearson correlation coefficient (r) is 0.923.
-The correlation decreased from 0.996 to 0.923.
-This means the relationship between length and weight is still strongly positive, but less perfect than before.
-The modification introduced an outlier (a fish with an unusual length-to-weight ratio), reducing the overall linearity of the data.

 d) Yes, the correlation decreased from 0.996 to 0.923 after modifying the length of ID = 10.
 The new length value (49.2 cm) is much larger than the original (19.74 cm) for that fish.